Six Foot Track

-The Six Foot Track was originally a bridle trail from Katoomba (New South Wales, Australia) to the Jenolan Caves, and is now a walking trail of 44.3 kilometers.
+The Six Foot Track is a long hiking trail in New South Wales, Australia that stretches from Katoomba to Jenolan Caves.
+It was originally a bridle trail for horse from Katoomba to the Caves, and is now a walking trail of 44.3 km.
+It has a steep descent at first as it traverses Nellie's Glen, and ascends when it reaches Black Range.

 History

 The Jenolan Caves are a tourist attraction that first became popular in the mid and late nineteenth century.
 The journey to the caves from Sydney was a long one, though, and even after the western railway was completed to Bathurst in 1870, the journey involved a lengthy horse ride from the nearest station at Tarana.

 In 1884 a New South Wales government party marked out a new horse track from Katoomba across the Coxs River to shorten the journey.
 The track was constructed to be six feet wide (in order that two loaded drays could pass each other at any point), and was completed at a cost of £2500, although it was not until 1937 that the track became known as the Six Foot Track, by which time it was already close to impassable.

 The first recorded journey on the track was in 1887 by the NSW Governor, Lord Carrington, and his wife.
 The journey from start to finish took approximately eight hours and was very popular until motor vehicles gradually took over in the twentieth century, and an alternative route to Jenolan was built.

 Although the route was being used as a walking track in the early 1920s, it fell into effective disuse, until reinstated by the Department of Lands of New South Wales in 1984.
 Today the Six Foot Track is one of Australia's most iconic and well-known overland tracks.